There’s a lot of great information about cohousing out there. We’ve listed a few of our favorite videos, websites and articles below.

 Windsong is an environmental award-winning town home development with glass enclosed pedestrian street.
 Nestled on a 6-acre site with organic community gardens and 4 acres of natural reserve traversed by a creek.
 They opened their doors in July 1996.

 Belterra Cohousing – Bowen Island, BC

-Belterra is a beautiful property about a 15-minute walk from the village of Snug Cove on Bowen Island (a 20-minute ferry ride from West Vancouver).
+Belterra is a beautiful property near the village of Snug Cove on Bowen Island (a 20-minute ferry ride from West Vancouver).
 Thirty townhouse suites grace the hillside overlooking forests and the Coastal Mountain Range.
-Completed in 2014, the multi-generational community shares vegetable gardens and a 3,700 sf Common House with many amenities, including guest rooms and a workshop.
+Completed in 2014, the multi-generational community shares vegetable gardens and a 3,700 sf common house.

 Cranberry Commons – Burnaby, BC

 Cranberry Commons is a mix of townhouses and apartments arranged around a courtyard in a vibrant urban neighbourhood near Vancouver.
 They have incorporated many environmentally sustainable features into their design.
 Construction was completed in October 2001.